 - U.S. District Court (D. Neb.)

-- Nebraska State Bar Association: Chair- Real Estate, Probate and Trust Law Section
+- Nebraska State Bar Association: Legislative Committee; Co-Chair – Real Estate, Probate and Trust Law Section (also previously served in this role in 2016)

 - Lincoln Bar Association